Edward Capehart O'Kelley: Death

 There were two bullet holes in the back of Burnett's overcoat, and the left hip pocket was torn by a bullet.
 By the time friends reached his side, Burnett's gloves were burned and his clothing was on fire.
 They called an ambulance to take O'Kelley's body to the morgue at Street and Harpers furniture store.
 His body had a bullet wound in his left leg just above the knee.
 The fatal shot entered his head just behind the left temple and exited behind the right ear.

 Burnett continued with the Oklahoma City Police Department, serving as a Captain and later as assistant Chief of Police.
 He died on July 20, 1917, of paralysis after a stroke, at St. Anthony's Hospital.
 Burnett was buried in a marked grave in the same cemetery as the man he killed.

 Memorial

-A monument for Edward O'Kelley stands in the Patton United Methodist Church cemetery, on Country Road 878, in Patton, Missouri.
+A monument for Edward O'Kelley stands in the Patton United Methodist Church cemetery, on Country Road 878, in Patton, Bollinger, Missouri.
 The monument is engraved on both sides.
-(It cites 1858 as the year of birth.)

 The front of the monument reads: